shah-in-boots/notes/docs/Epidemiology/package-arcana.md

 tags: [r, code, stats, epi]
 ---

-This is a brainstorming area for the [[forks-package]] that is under development.
+This is a brainstorming area for the [[package-arcana]] that is under development.

 # Formulas